CyberFlameGO/svnpython/Doc/library/platform.rst

    .. note::

-      Note: this function works best with Mark Hammond's :mod:`win32all` package installed, but also on Python 2.3 and later (support for this was added in Python 2.6).
-It obviously only runs on Win32 compatible platforms.
+      This function only works if Mark Hammond's :mod:`win32all` package is installed and (obviously) only runs on Win32 compatible platforms.

 Win95/98 specific